-- Participate in an online professional learning community with other participants to share best practices and other elements of host and home country educational systems.
+- Engage in an online professional learning community with other participants to share best practices and other elements of U.S. and their home country educational systems

-- Take part in other education and cultural activities while on program in the United States.
+- Take part in other educational and cultural activities while on program in the U.S.

-Upon returning home, teachers will be expected to share the knowledge and experience gained on the program with teachers and students in their home schools and within their communities.
+Upon returning home, teachers will be required to share the knowledge and experience gained on the program with teachers and students in their home schools and communities.

 Weekly Seminars: Teachers will participate in weekly seminars at their host university featuring presentations and discussions led by university staff, faculty members, and invited educational experts.
-The academic seminars will focus on new teaching methodologies, content-based instruction, project-based learning, infusing thematic topics into curriculum, lesson planning, and instructional technology training for teachers.
+The academic seminars will focus on new teaching methodologies, student-centered learning, content-based instruction, lesson planning, and instructional technology training for teachers.